What Is an Open Source ARM Motherboard? Benefits & Use Cases

 Benefits of Open Source ARM Motherboards

-✅ Full Hardware Transparency
+Full Transparency of Hardware

 Open boards:

-• Allow full security audits
+• Let full security audits happen

-• Enable trust in firmware and silicon
+• Make firmware and silicon trustworthy

-With free access to schematics, firmware, and OS support:
+You can get free access to schematics, firmware, and OS support:

-• No licensing fees for firmware
+• No fees for licensing firmware

-• Reduced NRE (non-recurring engineering)
+• Less NRE (non-recurring engineering)

-✅ Customization Without Vendor Lock-In
+Customization Without Vendor Lock-In

 Need a different connector or a new I/O config?